cconsta1/ABMA/index.md

   <li> <a href="https://gist.github.com/joyrexus/16041f2426450e73f5df9391f7f7ae5f"> mailing group for CIAA </a> </li>
   Another description here for the mailing group.
   <li> <a href="https://www.complexityexplorer.org/"> Complexity Explorer </a> </li>
   Complexity Explorer is an education project of the Santa Fe Institute that delivers online courses, tutorials, and resources essential to the study of complex systems.
 Past courses include "Origins of Life" and "Nonlinear Dynamics: Mathematical and Computational Approaches."
-Check out both upcoming and archived courses as well as tutorials at the link above.
+Check out both upcoming and archived courses as well as tutorials at the Complexity Explorer link above.
   <li> <a href="https://gist.github.com/joyrexus/16041f2426450e73f5df9391f7f7ae5f"> SFI course </a> </li>
   Another description here for something else.
  </ol>